Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-Comparing the best-fit accretion disk with the X-ray data does not indicate the presence of an underlying non-thermal X-ray component.
+Comparing the best-fit accretion disk with the X-ray data does not indicate the presence of an underlying X-ray component triggered by radio structures.

-\textbf{--3C 191} was classified as a CSS in some earlier studies \citep{Akujor1995,Willott2002}, however, using the classification of \pece\ and radio jet of 81 kpc we do not classify this object as a CSS.
-3C 191 has $\sim$9\% core contribution at the 5 GHz and its radio emission is best described as a single power-law with a cutoff at FIR wavelengths (see Table \ref{tab:best_radio_fit}).
-Therefore, as illustrated in Figure \ref{fig:sed} the submm data and likely FIR as well has significant non-thermal contribution.
+\textbf{3C 191} was classified as a CSS in some earlier studies \citep{Akujor1995,Willott2002}, however, using the classification of \pece\ and radio jets of 81 kpc we do not classify this object as a CSS.
+3C 191 has $\sim$9\% core contribution at the 5 GHz, and its radio emission is best described as a single power-law with a cutoff at FIR wavelengths (see Table \ref{tab:best_radio_fit}).
+Therefore, as illustrated in Figure \ref{fig:sed} the submm data and likely FIR have a significant non-thermal contribution.

-The emission from the torus is best described with a combination of clumps with low volume filling factor and and a homogeneous disk with moderate opacity and a inclination angle of $43^{\circ}$ which implies no significant obscuration of the accretion disk emission.
-The low level of obscuration is consistent with the optical spectral slope, $\rm \alpha_{opt}$, of 0.7 \citep{Barthel1990} that is typical value of radio quasars with little obscuration \citep[see also ][]{Brotherton2001,Willott2002}.
+The emission from the torus is best described with a combination of clumps with a low volume filling factor and a homogeneous disk with moderate opacity and an inclination angle of $43^{\circ}$, which implies no significant obscuration of the accretion disk emission.
+The low level of obscuration is consistent with the optical spectral slope, $\rm \alpha_{opt}$, of 0.7 \citep{Barthel1990} that is a typical value of radio quasars with little obscuration \citep[see also ][]{Brotherton2001,Willott2002}.

-3C 191 spectra indicate the presence of a strong absorbing system (6.1 \AA) associated with {\ion{C}{4}} absorption line \citep{Anderson1987} in the vicinity of the radio hot spots \citep{Hamann2001}.
-Studies find that quasars with strong associated absorption lines are in the early stage of their development and smaller/younger radio structures are more common to have associated absorption lines \citep[e.g.,][]{Becker2000,Becker2001,Willott2002}.
-Presence of these absorbing systems distant from the quasar's core may be associated with a blowout from nuclear starburst \citep{Hamann2001}.
+3C 191 spectra indicate the presence of a strong absorbing system (rest-frame equivalent width of 6.1 \AA) associated with {\ion{C}{4}} absorption line \citep{Anderson1987} $\sim$ 30 kpc from the nucleus \citep{Hamann2001}.
+Studies find that quasars with strong associated absorption lines are in the early stage of their development, and smaller/younger radio structures are more common to have associated absorption lines \citep[e.g.,][]{Becker2000,Becker2001,Willott2002}. \maz{However, as discussed in detail in \cite{Barthel2017}, the absorption feature in 3C~191 is possibly connected to starburst-driven superwinds \citep[see also][]{Hamann2001}.}